 - Splash 1/3 cup of pasta water and the anchovies into the onion mixture and bring to a boil.
 Drain the pasta and add it to the skillet and cook until the liquid is reduced.

 - Stir in the remaining butter.
 Remove the pasta from the heat and finish with the Parmesan, parsley, and lemon juice, stirring until everything is well mixed.

-Like fruit and veg, fish has a season and a time when it’s at its best.
+Like fruits and vegetables, fish has a season when it’s at its best.
 What do you do the rest of the time?
 Tinned fish is an affordable, high-quality way to make a healthy and exceptional dinner.

-There are many, many countries that rely on tinned fish (Spain, Portugal, and Italy come to mind…) for those out-of-season cravings and omega-3 rich dinners.
-And if you’re a bit of a greenie, think of it this way—smaller portions mean less food waste, they require no refrigeration, tin is easy to recycle and cheaper to transport, and you’re not paying for fish out-of-season.
-And just in general, they’re a quick addition to most meals.
+There are many, many countries that rely on tinned fish (Spain, Italy, and my beloved Portugal come to mind…) for those out-of-season cravings and omega-3-rich dinners.
+And if you’re a bit of a Greenie, think of it this way—canned fish requires no refrigeration, tin is easy to recycle and cheaper to transport, and you’re not paying extra for out-of-season fish.
+Best of all, canned fish a quick addition to almost any meal.